murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 ---
 ### Kinetics
 Aptitude in Kinetics means you're used to controlling avatars in one way or another.
 Maybe you've played a lot of platformers or fighting games such as **Super Mario Bros**, **Ray Man** or **Metal Gear Solid**.
-You are well versed in controlling your Metaverse Avatar's bodily skills: jumping, climbing, sneaking, fighting, et cetera.
+You are well versed in controlling your Cyberspace Avatar's bodily skills: jumping, climbing, sneaking, fighting, et cetera.

 You use the Kinetics Aptitude when your Avatar does anything 'physical' with their 'body'.

 ### Analysis
 Aptitude in Analysis means you're used to analysing data that's presented to you.
 Maybe you have a great career in Big Data, or you spend all your free time in Excel spreadsheets or point-and-click puzzle games such as **Myst**.
 You are well versed in spotting details on your screen, logical reasoning, problem-solving and deduction.

-You use the Analysis Aptitude to perceive what the Metaverse presents to you, or when you try and understand how another player might be feeling.
+You use the Analysis Aptitude to perceive what Cyberspace presents to you, or when you try and understand how another player might be feeling.

 ### Influence
 Aptitude in Influence means you're unusually socially capable for a Hacker.
 Maybe you manage the IT department in a company, or maybe you work at a helpdesk, or maybe you play a lot of multiplayer games like **Everquest**, **Unreal Tournament** or **Call of Duty**.
 You are well versed in getting someone else on your side, or getting them to do something for you.